 UTC will strive to maintain consistent contact with the Complainant and the Respondent to ensure that all safety, emotional, and physical well-being concerns are being addressed.
 Persons are encouraged to report to the Title IX Coordinator concerns about the failure of another person to abide by the terms of an Interim Measure.
-UTC will take immediate and responsive action to enforce a previously implemented Interim Measure and violations will be addressed by the appropriate office.
+UTC will take immediate and responsive action to enforce a previously implemented Interim Measure.